tylerdiaz/Heisenberg/README.md

 ![exampleflow](https://github.com/tylerdiaz/Heisenberg/blob/master/brand-assests/consortiumRationale.PNG)

-## Problems associated with the paradigm state
+## Problems associated with the current paradigm state
 To better understand the current perscription paradigm, we consulted with an actal Pharmacist (<i>name witheld</i>) to learn more about security holes, pain-points, and inefficiencies associated with the current system.

 <b>What we learned:</b>